crevnlabs/cloka-run-club/README.md

 3. Update the `.env.local` file with your API keys
 4. Use the test mode to simulate payments

+## Contributing

+We love your input!
+We want to make contributing to CLOKA as easy and transparent as possible.
+Please read our [Contributing Guidelines](CONTRIBUTING.md) to get started.

+### Code of Conduct

+This project and everyone participating in it is governed by the [CLOKA Code of Conduct](CODE_OF_CONDUCT.md).
+By participating, you are expected to uphold this code.

+### Development Process

+We use GitHub to host code, to track issues and feature requests, as well as accept pull requests.
+We use [Github Flow](https://guides.github.com/introduction/flow/index.html), so all code changes happen through pull requests.

+1. Fork the repo and create your branch from `main`
+2. If you've added code that should be tested, add tests
+3. If you've changed APIs, update the documentation
+4. Ensure the test suite passes
+5. Make sure your code lints
+6. Issue that pull request!

+See the [Contributing Guidelines](CONTRIBUTING.md) for more details.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.